ae-group-mirror/ae_transfer_service/SECURITY.md

 <!-- THIS FILE IS EXCLUSIVELY MAINTAINED IN THE NAMESPACE ROOT PACKAGE.
 CHANGES HAVE TO BE DONE THERE. -->
-# Using This Package Securely
+# using this package securely

-## Reporting Security Issues
+## reporting security issues

-To report a security issue, please email [aecker2@gmail.com](mailto:aecker2@gmail.com).
+to report a security issue, please email [aecker2@gmail.com](mailto:aecker2@gmail.com).

-## Dynamic Execution Of Code Blocks And Evaluable Expressions
+## dynamic execution of code blocks and evaluable expressions

-The ae package provides powerful functions for to execute code blocks and for to evaluate expressions, which could be mis-used for to execute inject and execute malicious code snippets.
+the ae package provides powerful functions to execute code blocks and to evaluate expressions, which could be mis-used to execute inject and execute malicious code snippets.

-These functions are also used for to interpret command line arguments and configuration file options.
-Therefore caught has to be taken to prevent that external processes having write access to your shell scripts and configuration files.
+caught has to be taken if these functions are interpreting command line arguments, config file options, or user input.